galkinrost/redux-state/README.md

 # Redux State

-React-Redux style implementation of storage a local state for reusable components
+`connect()` style implementation of storage a local state for reusable components

 ## Installation